Diabetes type 1 in children and teens

 Medicine to treat other health problems, like high blood pressure or high cholesterol, may be needed.
 This may help prevent problems from diabetes.

-How can you care for your child's type 1 diabetes?
+Teens: How can you care for yourself when you have type 1 diabetes?

-• Work with your child's doctor to write up a sick-day plan for what to do on days when your child is sick.
-Your child's blood sugar can go up or down, depending on the illness and if your child can keep food down.
-Call the doctor when your child is sick to see if you need to adjust your child's insulin.
+• Work with your doctor to write up a sick-day plan for what to do on days when you are sick.
+Your blood sugar can go up or down, depending on your illness and whether you can keep food down.
+Call your doctor when you are sick, to see if you need to adjust your insulin.

-• Show your child how to talk about feelings.
-Teach your child to talk to family, friends, a doctor, or a counselor when feeling afraid, sad, angry, or even guilty about having diabetes.
+• Talk to your doctor, your parents, your friends, or a counselor if you feel afraid, sad, angry, or even guilty about having diabetes.

 Type 1 diabetes in children: When to call